-The brain’s right hemisphere is not involved in the initial processes of reading in Arabic, due to the graphic complexity of Arabic script.
-Therefore, reading acquisition in Arabic is much harder in comparison to English, new research suggests.
+Due to the graphic complexity of Arabic script, the brain’s right hemisphere is not involved in the initial processes of reading in Arabic.
+Therefore, reading acquisition in Arabic is much harder in comparison to English, research suggests.

-The conclusion comes from a series of studies that were carried out at the Department of Psychology and the Edmond J. Safra Brain Research Center for the Study of Learning Disabilities at the University of Haifa.
+The conclusion comes from a series of studies at the Department of Psychology and the Edmond J. Safra Brain Research Center for the Study of Learning Disabilities at the University of Haifa.
 These studies have been published in the journal Neuropsychology.

-In order to establish whether this complexity causes perceptual overload, the researchers carried out a series of studies comparing children’s and adults’ reading speed and accuracy in their mother tongue Arabic, Hebrew (a language similar to Arabic) and English (a very dissimilar language to Arabic), and also examined the speed and accuracy of processing Arabic, Hebrew and English words in readers whose mother tongue is Arabic only.
+To establish whether this complexity causes perceptual overload, the researchers carried out a series of studies comparing children’s and adults’ reading speed and accuracy in their mother tongues: Arabic, Hebrew (a language similar to Arabic), and English (a very dissimilar language to Arabic), and also examined the speed and accuracy of processing Arabic, Hebrew and English words in readers whose mother tongue is Arabic only.

-“This means that children acquiring languages other than Arabic draw on the use of both hemispheres in the first stages of learning to read, while children learning to read Arabic do not have the participation of the right brain.
-Hence, it may be the case that reading processes take longer to be automatized in Arabic.
-The native Arabic-speaking child is faced with more of a challenge, requiring more practice and particular pedagogic effort — which demonstrates the need for systematic professional involvement in the teaching of Arabic reading, especially for those who have learning difficulties,” the researchers concluded.
+Children acquiring languages other than Arabic thus draw on the use of both hemispheres in the first stages of learning to read, while children learning to read Arabic do not have the participation of the right brain.
+Hence, it may be why reading processes take longer to be automatized in Arabic.

 The researchers concluded that Native Arabic-speaking children face more challenges, requiring more practice and particular pedagogic effort and demonstrating the need for systematic professional involvement in teaching Arabic reading, especially for those with learning difficulties..